chr56/Phonograph_Plus/docs/FAQ.md

 # Trouble Shooting & FAQ

-## Can not find Phonograph PLus in Android Auto
+## Can not find Phonograph Plus in Android Auto

 Well, it is because Phonograph Plus is an _Unknown Source_ application (Well, looks like that _only_ applications installed by Google Play can be
 Known Source). _Unknown Source_ applications **won't be displayed** in  Android Auto's launcher settings.